prebid/Prebid.js/modules/audigentRtdProvider.md

 to a specific backend.

-Please see the following example, which provides a function to modify bids for a bid adapter called adBuzz and overrides the
+Please see the following example, which provides a function to modify bids for a bid adapter called adBuzz and overrides the appnexus segment mapper.

 ```
 pbjs.setConfig(